 DP3 also offers loss of rent protection.
 That protection occurs when your home is unlivable due to a covered peril.
 While repairs are ongoing, the insurance policy pays out rental income.

 A word on intentional loss.
-One of our clients shared this anecdote during our Royal Investing Group Mentoring Session.
+One of our clients shared this anecdote.
 He was a property owner.
 The property burned down.
 Neither he nor the tenant was accused of arson.
 The insurance company will not pay out.
 It would be best to ask about your protection against arson when shopping for your policy.

 Windstorm and hail coverage is another thing that can catch unsuspecting real estate investors off-guard.
 Your windstorm & hail policy might determine your cover based on the following: